xjeffss/random-cat-api/README.md

 Adding the API key allows you to utilize all that the Cat API has to offer!

-## Prerequisites

-- DOM & Events
-- APIs & AJAX

-## Instructions

-1. Fork and clone this repository.
-2. Change into the new directory.
-3. Fulfill the listed requirements.

-Starter code is available in [`lib/challenge.js`](lib/challenge.js).
-You are required to turn in your submission by making a pull request on the original repository.

-Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 9:00am.

-## Requirements

-1. Go to the [Cat API web site](https://thecatapi.com/) and request an API key by clicking SIGN UP FOR FREE.
+- Go to the [Cat API web site](https://thecatapi.com/) and request an API key by clicking SIGN UP FOR FREE.
 The key will be emailed to you right away.
-2. In the email, click API DOCUMENTATION and read through it to learn how to use the Cat API.
+- In the email, click API DOCUMENTATION and read through it to learn how to use the Cat API to its fullest capacity.
-3. Add functionality so that when the Random Cat button is clicked, an image of a random cat appears!
-4. Add functionality so that when a user enters a category's ID number into the input field, a random cat from that category appears!
+- Add functionality so that when a user enters a category's ID number into the input field, a random cat from that category appears!

-## Bonus
+### Bonus

 When a user enters the name of the category into the input field, a random cat from that category appears!